amyxg/Terracotta_Coffee/README.md

 <strong>4.
 Rewards </strong>

-- Image + link for plants on sale with corresponding reward point needed
+- Image + table for reward description for loyalty reward members
 - Purpose: Users are able to join a loyalty program as a way to attract and retain customers.
 This will encourage customers to interact more with the business.
 Special incentives (discounts, merch, etc) allow business to have repeat clients, which can